damolinx/vscode-macros/README.md

 #### Development
 * **Create New REPL Terminal**: start a REPL whose context matches the one used when running macros.
   * Use `.help` for list of available commands.
 * **Setup Source Directory for Development**: adds or updates optional files used to improve IntelliSense on macro files.
+This is run automatically in the background when saving a `.macro.js` file, provided that `macros.sourceDirectories.verify` is enabled.

 #### Manage Macros
 * **Fill File with Template**: initialize an existing file with example macro content.